BenediktBurger/snlo-helper/README.md

 - The autoclicker can be interrupted by moving the mouse into the top left corner of the screen.

+Currently it supports the following functions (feel free to add more):
+- Ref.
+Ind.
+- 2D-mix-LP
+- 2D-mix-SP
+- Focus

 ## Installation

 Install it executing `pip install -e .` in this folder or via `pip install git+https://git.rwth-aachen.de/nloqo/snlo-helper.git` to download it in the background and install it.